 Certification at a State 4-H Shooting Sports Workshop

 All instructors must successfully complete a 4-H Shooting Sports instructor training session administered and/or sanctioned through the state 4-H office.
-Training will consist of a minimum of 15 hours of instruction using the National 4-H Shooting Sports curriculum, which includes discipline instruction (rifle, shotgun, muzzleloader/blackpowder, archery, air pistol, and hunting), safety, risk management, teaching methods and 4-H youth program management.
+Training will consist of instruction using the National 4-H Shooting Sports curriculum, which includes discipline instruction (rifle, shotgun, muzzleloader/blackpowder, archery, air pistol, and hunting), safety, risk management, teaching methods and 4-H youth program management.

 Maintaining State 4-H Shooting Sports Certification

 To maintain certification an instructor/leader must be active one out of three consecutive years.
 If inactive for three consecutive years, re-certification is required.